 STRETCH A MEAL WITH SIDES

 Do you ever find yourself falling into the rut of just eating a casserole or pasta dish without serving a side of vegetables with it?
 Vegetables don't have to be expensive additions to a meal, just make sure that you only buy fresh veggies that are in season.
 It's easy to always have vegetables on hand if you buy canned or frozen and they're still just as tasty as when they're fresh!
-Start serving vegetable sides with your meals and you'll not only stretch your meal, but you're also getting the added healthy benefits of eating those veggies.
+Start serving vegetable sides with your meals and you'll not only stretch your meal, but you're also getting the added health benefits of eating those veggies.
 Winning!

 Another healthy side option is fruit, especially if your family doesn't eat enough of it during the day.
 Make up a fruit salad or let everybody pick what fruit they want with their dinner.
 Just make sure that everybody has some on their plate!